Dozens Of Pink Cadillacs To Line Detroit During Aretha Franklin’s Funeral

 The incredible display has been organized by Crisette Ellis, the wife of Bishop Charles H. Ellis III.
 Bishop Ellis serves as a pastor at the Greater Grace Temple.

-Although the convoy could be considered a tribute to that song which won her her 12th Grammy, Crisette explained that it was more inspired by the way that police cars line the streets to honor their fallen comrades during their funerals.
+Although the convoy could be considered a tribute to that song, which won her her 12th Grammy, Crisette explained that it was more inspired by the way that police cars line the streets to honor their fallen comrades during their funerals.

 “My husband said, ‘Wouldn’t it be awesome if we could have a sea of pink Cadillacs parked on Seven Mile Road to greet Ms. Aretha Franklin as she arrives?'”